s3dhanth/Raptor-based-LLM-Q-A-Chatbot-App-using-hybrid-search-/README.md

 - Raptor_sbert_2dim -   Reduction to 2 Dimensions
 - MiniLMapp - Sentence Transformer model with gradio (jupyter)
 - Sentence_Transformer = For Model testing (use it directly)
+- Main.py = For LLama embeddings Model testing (use it directly)